tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * **Function name:** `convertUSD` (This is the name to identify our new Lambda function)
 * **Runtime:** `Python 3.7`

-**Note:** Currently, AWS Lambda offers support for Python 3.8, be aware of choosing version 3.7 as the runtime to avoid version conflicts with the code in Today's lesson.
+**Note:** Currently, AWS Lambda offers support for Python 3.8 - however be sure to choose version 3.7 as the runtime to avoid version conflicts with the code in today's lesson.

 ![Create function page](Images/aws-lambda-create-function.png)